silviosantosneto/WinHostCLI/README.md

 Hi! 👋
-This is `winhostctl`, a little tool I built out of sheer frustration with manually editing the Windows `hosts` file from WSL.
-If you've been there, you know the pain.
+I built winhostctl because I really don’t like using localhost as a domain when working with Valet on WSL.
+I wanted to use custom domains like myproject.test, but doing that on Ubuntu inside WSL meant editing the Windows hosts file manually — and that gets old fast.

-At some point, I got tired of opening `nano /mnt/c/Windows/System32/drivers/etc/hosts` every time I wanted to test a local domain.
-I wanted a simple CLI that *just worked*, respected the file, and didn’t mess with unrelated lines.
-So… I made one.
+So, I wrote a script that handles it for me.
+Clean, safe, and zero hassle.If you're also tired of jumping through hoops just to map a local domain, this tool might save you a few headaches.

 ## 🚀 Version 1.0.0